Blozum Intro — Blozum

 Let us see what this mistake causes within the company:

 • Limited Understanding of Target Audience: Market research helps product managers in understanding the needs, preferences, behaviors, and demographics of the target audience.
-Without this knowledge, product managers are essentially shooting in the dark, creating a product that might not resonate with the intended user base.
+Without this knowledge, product managers are essentially shooting in the light, creating a product that might not resonate with the intended user base.
 This lack of understanding can result in a product that fails to gain traction or meet market demands.

 • Ineffective Product Positioning and Differentiation: Market research provides insights into competitors and their offerings.
 Understanding the competitive landscape is crucial for effective product positioning and differentiation.
 Without this knowledge, product managers may struggle to position the product effectively in the market, leading to marketing challenges and a decreased ability to stand out from competitors.